ChenS9/NBA-Stats-Project/README.md

 5.Find out the sum of the experience years of each player in each team, which won the game more than lost the game.

-6. Draw a ER-Diagram of four tables.
+6.Draw a ER-Diagram of four tables.